 c.
 Should I give away free pens and things on the stand?
 Buy a few nice things instead and just give them away to your best customers and best prospects who come and see you.
 Make them feel special.

 d.
 We have a minimalist stand – Great!
 But please have “high-level tag lines” on your stand that easily explain to passing people what you do and the benefits.
 Saying “well if they don’t understand this technical tag line then they are not for us.”
 WRONG!
 Remember CEO’s and senior managers who manage the budget are not always technical but would still be interested in your company as someone to do business with.
-Often I walk around trade shows looking at stands, and 50% of the time I have no clue what they do, despite being technical and in the business, and I just walk on by given there is so much to see.
+Often I walk around trade shows looking at stands, and 50% of the time I have no clue what they do.
+I am technical and understand broadcast workflows.
+I just walk on by given there is so much to see.

 About Rain Dance – if you need help with your trade show activation for IBC or for your , then please contact us.
 It’s probably much cheaper then you expect.
 Check out our for more information including pricing.
 We can write content for global companies with native English writers.
 We can write in American English or UK English.